Inviting Esteemed Advisory Board Members for the Prestigious Dadasaheb Phalke International Film Festival - www.lokmattimes.com

 Inviting Esteemed Advisory Board Members for the Prestigious Dadasaheb Phalke International Film Festival

-PNN Mumbai (Maharashtra) [India], July 2: Dadasaheb Phalke International Film Festival (DPIFF), recognized as India's Most Prestigious and Only ...
+Mumbai (Maharashtra) [India], July 2: Dadasaheb Phalke International Film Festival (DPIFF), recognized as India's Most Prestigious and Only Independent ...

 This announcement heralds a rare opportunity for visionary leaders, entrepreneurs, philanthropists, industry influencers, and cultural ambassadors to step into a national leadership role with global reach and impact.
 The DPIFF Advisory Board Member position is celebrated as one of the highest honorary recognitions in India's arts and culture sector, supported by venerated government bodies and acknowledged at the highest levels, including the Hon'ble President, Prime Minister, and Union Ministries of India.